-Telanagana TS ICET result 2018 : Results to be announced soon at icet.tsche.ac.in
+TS ICET result 2018: Results expected today, check at icet.tsche.ac.in

 Step 4: After clicking on submit, the scorecard will appear on the screen.
 Candidates can download their result in PDF format and take a printout for further use.

-Telangana TS ICET 2018 result: Important dates
+TS ICET 2018 result: Important dates

 Telangana ICET result: June 10, 2018